rogalvil/paperclip-gridfs/README.md

 paperclip-gridfs
 ================

-A fork of gmontard/paperclip-gridfs, however no fork reference was wanted to thoughtbot/paperclip
+A fork of gmontard/paperclip-gridfs (which was apparently a fork of kristianmandrup/paperclip), however no fork reference was wanted to thoughtbot/paperclip

 ## Usage